aks5bx/wordle/README.md

 ## Introduction

 Wordle is a game that took the world by storm in early 2022.
-The game is quite simple, and was featured in the New York Times (link below).
-The game itself can be found at (link below).
+The game is quite simple, and was featured, and later added to, the New York Times.
+The game itself can be found online [here](https://www.nytimes.com/games/wordle/index.html).
 This repository contains my attempt at a data-driven solution to play Wordle!

 ### Files